jwhelan-/CPrograms/README.md

 # C Programs - John Whelan

-This repo is just a collection of C programs I completed for my CIS 190 course
+This repo is a collection of C programs I completed for my CIS 190 course

 ## Getting Started